Discover the Best of Poland’s Coastline: Why Sopot is the Ultimate Holiday Base

 This is surely the highlight of Sopot, nice architecture with great details situated in the heart of Sopot.
 Inside its impressive stained glass provides a shower of coloured lights that at the right time of day should be amazing.

 Stroll along the longest wooden pier in Europe

 Very long and one of the first places we went to while getting to know Sopot.
 We didn’t actually go to the pier that day as you need to pay to go there, so we decided to visit when we used the boat to go to Gdansk.
 It’s apparently the longest wooden pier in Europe not that the title makes any difference, the truth is walking on these wooden piers is quite enjoyable and somewhat romantic.

 Spend an afternoon biking here and we loved it, it was a chance to take all the family to a couple of far away beaches while enjoying the forest trails.
 We did get lost and found ourselves cycling in the sand so make sure you follow the road.

-We love watersports and wanted to try windsurfing here, in the end, we only managed to get one board as everything was booked but we can tell that the reason it was all booked is probably due to the cheap prices of rentals here.
-They have many water sports activities so you can certainly find something for you, just make sure you do book it early in the morning.
+We love watersports and wanted to try windsurfing here, in the end, we only managed to get one board as everything was booked but we can tell that it was all booked probably due to the low prices of rentals here.
+They have many water sports activities so you can undoubtedly find something for you, just make sure you do book it early in the morning.

 I don’t think I have ever seen a lighthouse like this, it’s a beautiful tower that could be from a palace.
 The architect constructed a lighthouse and a viewing tower